nestorSag/terraform-aws-mlflow-server/README.md

 ## NOTES

+* The module builds and uploads the server's Docker image, so `docker` needs to be installed and running.

 * At this time only MySQL is supported in the metadata backend.

 * The delete protection features for RDS and S3 are disabled by default.
 Enable them if needed.